Thanks for visiting me at runonmom.com.

 At runonmom.com, I’ll:

-1. share why I love being a mom, why running (even with hammertoes), keeps me sane and the reason writing grounds me.
+- share why I love being a mom, and why running (even with hammertoes and severe arthritis), keeps me sane and the reason writing grounds me.

 Why Runonmom?

 Two reasons, okay three.
 Primarily, I am a mom.
-A mom that loves to run – as I get older, my joints hate it, so I’ll do any exercise that infuses a touch of serotonin in my system.
+A mom who loves to run – as I get older, my joints hate it, so I’ll do any exercise that infuses a touch of serotonin in my system.
 If not, I’ll have to purchase the crankymom.com. domain.
 Secondly, in my writing, I tend to ramble.
 Not in a bad sense.
-It’s just that over the last 17 years, I’ve kept a journal of our funny, touching, and hard-to-believe family stories and I go on and on and on.
+It’s just that over the last 21 years, I’ve kept a journal of our funny, touching, and hard-to-believe family stories and I love storytelling.

 Lastly, Runonmom.com is pretty catchy.

-Sure, like most moms, I agonize over the wrong things: my kids not starting school projects early, cello practice, flushing.
-But being a mom is the job I love, the one I am grateful for, and never complain about (out loud) ;).
+Sure, like most moms, I agonize over the wrong things: my kids not starting school projects early, cello practice, flushing, the toilet paper coming over the top, hanging towels, lots of bathroom blunders.
+But being a mom is the job I love, the one I am grateful for, and never complain about (out loud).
 I love answering all of the before-bed queries when utter exhaustion entices our kids to ask OUR advice.
-I adore watching our kids succeed, I love making lunches…okay, now I’m just lying.
-Honestly, understanding the family dynamic is what I crave; each member has their role and duties (kids: laugh here) and makes their impact.
+I adore watching our kids succeed, and I love making lunches…okay, now I’m just lying.
+Honestly, attempting to understand the family dynamic is what I crave; each member has their role and duties (kids: laugh here, more bathroom talk) and makes their impact.

 A vehicle for clearing the mind, and thinking about my purpose.
 I’m not a fast runner, nor do I look like a runner, but wow it makes me happy.
-Plus, without the run/workout, my children all know I turn into a mean, bossy pants mom.
+Plus, without the run/workout, my children all know I turn into a cranky, bossy-pants mom.

 Most days I think about sharing my story.
-I plan time to write and clean instead, sit at the computer to write and end up volunteering for PTA jobs instead.
-The rest of the day I spend reprimanding myself for not writing, justifying it by the fact that my dad would truly be my sole fan.
-And, really, he’d like anything I wrote, so I’ll start writing after a nice run.
+I plan time to write and sweep instead, then I sit at the computer to write and end up volunteering for the school’s Sock Hop instead.
+The rest of the day I reprimand myself for not writing, justifying it by the fact that my dad would truly be my sole fan.
+And, really, he’d like anything I wrote, so maybe I’ll start writing after a nice run.
 Suddenly the kids are home from school, and the cycle continues.